Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Mama Ayma used to tell me off for eating so much," she crowed.

 "And Mother Yulna would sneak you second helpings when she wasn’t looking," Xiù recalled.
 "I remember.
-I guess I should have seen this coming, but… wow!"
+I guess I should have seen this coming, but... wow!"

-"Well, it’s, uh… nice to meet you."
+"Well, it’s, uh... nice to meet you."
 Julian cleared his throat.
 He hadn’t met many Gaoians before, and the few he had were all dark silver brindle specimens about Xiù’s size.
 Myun was a chocolate hulk with a luxuriant tuft of fluffy white fur in the middle of her chest.
 Xiù had never mentioned that they came in such variety.

 To judge from her slightly stunned expression, Xiù hadn’t known either.
 Then again, she had been an honored guest, living a fairly cloistered life in just one commune and moving in fairly select circles.
 There were two whole planets full of billions of Gaoians out there, and millions of expatriates.
 If an alien visitor to Earth had spent their whole time confined to Washington DC and visiting the White House, they could probably never have inferred the existence of, say, Māori rugby players, the Maasai people or even just an average American redneck.